Make your own delicious hojicha by simply roasting green tea at home (VIDEO included)

 Hōji- comes from roasting in Japanese and -cha means tea.

-That means, you don’t have to say “Hojicha tea”; the word hojicha already includes the tea part.
+That means, you don’t need to say “Hojicha tea”; the word hojicha already includes the tea part.

 Hojicha is often made with the Japanese green tea sorts of bancha or lower grade sencha, but any kind of green tea will do it; there is no need for a special type.